Luis-Vilar/Luis-Vilar/README.md

 - 👋 Hi, I’m @Luis-Vilar , Full Stack Javascript [ Node, React and more ]
 - 👀 I’m interested in JavaScript/TypeScript
 - 🌱 I’m currently learning TS and ASTRO
-- 💞️ I’m looking to collaborate on backend with Node.JS
+- 💞️ I’m looking to collaborate on backend with Express.Js or Nest.Js
 - 📫 chavetasoft@gmail.com
 - 😄 Pronouns: chaveta
 - ⚡ Fun fact: undefined is not a reserved word in JavaScript